 \section{Related work}

-To the best of our knowledge no sequential ontology debugging methods (neither employing ``Split-in-half" nor entropy-based methods) have been proposed to debug faulty ontologies so far.
-Diagnosis methods for ontologies are introduced in~\cite{schlobach2007,Kalyanpur.Just.ISWC07,friedrich2005gdm}.
-Ranking of diagnoses and proposing a target diagnosis is presented in~\cite{Kalyanpur2006}.
-This method uses a number of measures such as: (a) the frequency with which an axiom appears in conflict sets, (b) impact on an ontology in terms of its ``lost'' entailments when some axiom is modified or removed, (c) ranking of test cases, (d) provenance information about the axiom, and (e) syntactic relevance.
-All these measures are evaluated for each axiom in a conflict set.
-The scores are then combined in a rank value which is associated with the corresponding axiom.
-These ranks are then used by a modified \textsc{HS-Tree} algorithm that identifies diagnoses with a minimal rank.
-In this work no query generation and selection strategy is proposed if the target diagnosis cannot be determined reliably with the given a-priori knowledge.
-In our work additional information is acquired until the target diagnosis can be identified with confidence.
-In general, the work of~\cite{Kalyanpur2006} can be combined with the one presented in this paper as axiom ranks can be taken into account together with other observations for calculating the prior probabilities of the diagnoses.
+Despite the range of ontology diagnosis methods available (see ~\cite{schlobach2007,Kalyanpur.Just.ISWC07,friedrich2005gdm}), to the best of our knowledge no interactive ontology debugging methods, such as our ``split-in-half" or entropy-based methods, have been proposed so far.
+The idea of ranking of diagnoses and proposing a target diagnosis is presented in~\cite{Kalyanpur2006}.
+This method uses a number of measures such as: (a) the frequency with which an axiom appears in conflict sets, (b) impact on an ontology in terms of its ``lost'' entailments when an axiom is modified or removed, (c) ranking of test cases, (d) provenance information about axioms, and (e) syntactic relevance.
+For each axiom in a conflict set, these measures are evaluated and combined to produce a rank value.
+These ranks are then used by a modified \textsc{HS-Tree} algorithm to identify diagnoses with a minimal rank.
+However, the method fails when a target diagnosis cannot be determined reliably with the given a-priori knowledge.
+In our work required information is acquired until the target diagnosis can be identified with confidence.
+In general, the work of~\cite{Kalyanpur2006} can be combined with the ideas presented in this paper as axiom ranks can be taken into account together with other observations for calculating the prior probabilities of the diagnoses.

-The idea of selecting the next best query based on the expected entropy was exploited in the generation of decisions trees~\cite{Quinlan1986} and further refined for selecting measurements in the model-based diagnosis of circuits~\cite{dekleer1987}.
-We extended these methods to query selection in the domain of ontology debugging.
+The idea of selecting the next best query based on the expected entropy was exploited in the generation of decisions trees in~\cite{Quinlan1986} and further refined for selecting measurements in the model-based diagnosis of circuits in~\cite{dekleer1987}.
+We extend these methods to query selection in the domain of ontology debugging.